iantmn/iantmn.github.io/_tabs/about.md

 order: 5
 ---

-Hi, I am Ian Tiemann, a software engineer from the Netherlands with a background in Industrial Design Engineering from the TU Delft and computer science in Breda.
-I am interested in all kinds of software development, but I am especially interested in backend development and in the intersection between software and hardware, like embedded systems and IoT.
-Machine learning is also something I am interested in, primarily implementing machine learning models in software.
+Hi, I'm Ian Tiemann, a software engineer from the Netherlands with a background in Industrial Design Engineering from TU Delft and currently pursuing computer science studies in Breda.
+I’m passionate about all aspects of software development, with a particular focus on **project management**, **backend development** and the intersection of software and hardware, such as **embedded systems and IoT**.
+I’m also deeply interested in **machine learning**, especially in implementing machine learning models into software.

+I also have multiple years of experience in IT.
+I started out als IT support engineer and eventually **managed projects and clients** on my own.

 ## 🏫 My education

-During my study Industrial Design Engineering I have learned to design products and services for people and companies, which are desirable, feasible and viable.
-We conducted research about how products and services are used and how they can be improved.
-We also learned how to design and build prototypes to test our ideas, how to work in multidisciplinary teams and to communicate with different stakeholders.
-Although this study does not focus on software engineering, I learned a lot of skills that are usefull for software development.
+My degree in Industrial Design Engineering has provided me with a broad skill set for designing products and services that are both desirable and practical for users and businesses.
+I’ve studied how to research user needs, improve existing products, and prototype solutions.
+Working in multidisciplinary teams and effectively communicating with different stakeholders has also been a key part of my education.
+While this program isn’t focused on software engineering, I gained valuable skills that have proven beneficial in my software development career.

-Design thinking is a method that is used to solve problems and find desirable solutions for users.
-It is a human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.
+I’m a strong advocate for Design Thinking, a problem-solving approach centered on human needs, technology possibilities, and business requirements.
+It’s a mindset that fuels innovation and guides my approach to both design and development.

-I did a minor in Engineering with Artificial Intelligence, so I also have some experience with machine learning and data science, which I found very interesting.
-During this minor I have made a product that can analyse how a design concept is being used by the end-user to inform the designer about possible improvements.
-See the project [here]({{ site.baseurl }}{% link _posts/2023-2-13-MinorCapstoneAI.md %}).
+In addition, I completed a minor in **Engineering with Artificial Intelligence**, where I explored machine learning and data science.
+One notable project was developing a tool that analyzes how design concepts are used by end-users to help designers refine their ideas.
+You can read more about this project [here]({{ site.baseurl }}{% link _posts/2023-2-13-MinorCapstoneAI.md %}).

-During my studies I have also done some projects with microcontrollers, like the Arduino and Circuitpython devices, the Raspberry Pi and other single board computers.
+I’ve also worked on various projects with microcontrollers, servers and networks.
+I have experience with Python, C, and CircuitPython, and I’m eager to expand my knowledge and skills in other programming languages and technologies.

 ## ✨ My experience

-I started working in 2016 as a support engineer, but I quickly started to develop software for the company after my minor.
-I developed tools to connect different software together and to automate tasks.
-I created a digital signage system for some of our clients and I created a tool for our support engineers to quickly pull the neccesary information about a client when they call from our CRM.
-I have also setup and maintained networks, servers, workstations and more while delivering customer support to our clients.
+I have multiple years of experience in IT, starting as an IT support engineer and eventually **managing projects and clients independently**.
+In 2022, I transitioned into software development during my minor, where I developed tools to connect software systems and automate tasks.
+This included creating a digital signage system for clients and a tool to help support engineers retrieve customer information from our CRM efficiently.
+Alongside this, I’ve maintained networks, servers, and workstations, providing customer support where needed.

-While I was studying at the TU Delft I was also a student assistant for some courses.
-I helped students with their projects and assignments for multiple courses about programming in python and microcontrollers using circuitpython.
+While studying at TU Delft, I also worked as a student assistant, guiding students through Python programming and microcontroller projects, helping them with assignments and practical applications of their learning.
+Next to that I also gave lectures to students about programming in Python.

 ## 🚩 What is my goal?

-I want to learn more about computer science and software development.
-I've had some more advanced courses about programming in python, but I want to learn more about other programming languages, computer science in general and software argitecture.
-I want to develop my skills in a larger team with a different tech stack and the process of developing software in a team.
-All while delivering value to the company and the clients and studing computer science at the same time.
+I’m eager to continue growing as a software engineer and ultimately transition into a **technical project manager** role.
+I want to develop my leadership skills, manage cross-functional teams, and contribute to the strategic planning and successful delivery of software projects.
+While I’ve completed advanced courses in Python programming, I’m also keen to expand my knowledge in other programming languages, dive deeper into computer science, and explore software architecture.